1. Low recovery rate: Where does the DNA go?

 Problem: Wrong liquid addition ratio affects DNA binding efficiency.

-Solution: Add in a strict 1:1 ratio (i.e., add 1 μl MB for every 1 mg gel or every 1 μl DNA solution).
+Solution: Add in a strict 1:1 ratio (i.e., add 1 μl MB to every 1 mg of gel or every 1 μl of DNA solution).

 Problem: DNA is not adequately bound to the silica membrane.

-Solution: Ensure that the speed is ≥12,000 rpm during centrifugation.
-If the centrifuge cannot reach this speed, the centrifugation time needs to be extended accordingly to ensure that the solution completely passes through the silica membrane.
+Solution: Ensure the centrifuge speed is ≥12,000 rpm.
+If the centrifuge cannot reach this speed, the centrifugation time should be extended to ensure that the solution completely passes through the silica membrane.

 Problem: Ethanol was not added to the MW solution as instructed, resulting in poor washing results and impurities remaining.